This is Real Madrid: Zidane takes solid first step towards safety with Sevilla win | Goal.com

 Indeed, a win against Gladbach is required to guarantee a place in the last 16 of the Champions League, the competition Madrid value the most.

-Seasons spent struggling in La Liga are quickly forgotten if the most successful team in European Cup history ends up adding to its record trophy haul.
+Seasons spent struggling in La Liga are quickly forgotten if the most successful team in European Cup history end up adding to their record trophy haul.

 The pressure at the Bernabeu is always relentless, of course, and iceman Zidane is used to it by now.